 Step 1 – Information Session

-If you would like to attend a live Zoom information session, please contact us:
+If you would like to attend a live information session via Zoom, please contact us at 613-761-9522 or volunteer@able2.org

 Step 2 – Paperwork & Onboarding Session

-After you have attended an information session and learned more, consider if ABLE2 is a fit with your volunteering interests.
-If you’d like to continue you must complete the following:
+After you have attended an information session, consider if the Matching Program is a fit with your volunteering interests.
+If you would like to continue you must complete the following:

 a) fill out the volunteer application form and submit it.

 b) apply for a Police Records Check for Service With the Vulnerable Sector.
-Once you’ve done this please us by email or phone 613-761-9522 to let us know this is underway.
+Once you have done this, please us by email or phone 613-761-9522 to let us know this is underway.

 c) attend a mandatory four-hour seminar to prepare you for your role as an Ally.
 This training will cover: